 About the Award

 The Geographical Fieldwork Grant is the Society's longest running grant scheme.
-Every year, these grants enable UK based, student-led teams (defined as three or more people) of students and researchers to get into the field.
-Grants between £500 to £3,000 are awarded.
+Every year, these grants enable UK based, student-led teams (defined as three or more people) to get into the field.
+Grants between £500 to £3,500 are awarded.

 To qualify for a Geographical Fieldwork Grant, the research must involve fieldwork that aims to make a significant contribution to existing geographical knowledge.
 Multi-disciplinary, interdisciplinary and collaborative projects are encouraged.